7thLucas/full-app-6a390-12874-4804/_doc/product-overview.md

 - Positioning: a fast, no-friction "paste a link, get a study summary" tool for students — speed and clarity are the headline.
 - Tone: clear, focused, calm, study-friendly.
 Not gimmicky.
-- Name: **LectureLens** — the "lens" that focuses a long lecture down to what matters.
+- Name: **Recap** — short, clear, and student-friendly; it says exactly what you get from a long lecture: a fast recap of the parts worth keeping.
+(Confirmed at onboarding.)

 ## Strategic principles